Cesco16/NanoExpansion/README.md

 ### N.B.
 * Actually, NanoExpansion works only with hg38 genome reference.
 The extension to T2T HS1 reference will be released soon.
 * Always check the start-end columns in files .tsv and .bed: they must be the start-end position of the repeat expansion region (manually change them if needed).
-* To test the software, ask the repository owner to provide a test file (.bam and .tsv), since the size of the .bam file exceed the github maximum.
+* To test the software, ask the repository owner to provide a test file (.bam and .tsv), since the size of the .bam file exceeds the github maximum limit.

 ## License